-In the time I was there he taught me the Sil Lum Tao (I only got to the first two sections), straight punches, front kick, a tan sao/punch, and pak sao/punch drill.
+In the time I was there, he taught me the Sil Lum Tao (I only got to the first two sections), straight punches, a front kick, a tan sao/punch, and a pak sao/punch drill.

-The good news is that in less than a dozen lessons, I advanced pretty quick.
+The good news is that I advanced pretty quickly in less than a dozen lessons.

 Learning the Sil Lum Tao from scratch